-- Students are cautioned to work closely with advisors in the department when choosing major electives and choosing support sciences. - Students interested in pursuing graduate study are expected to take additional courses in Chemistry, Math, Physics or Biology and an approved Summer Field Course.
+1. Students are cautioned to work closely with advisors in the department when choosing major electives and choosing support sciences.

+2. Students interested in pursuing graduate study are expected to take additional courses in Chemistry, Math, Physics or Biology and an approved Summer Field Course.

-Requirements for a minor in Geology: Geology 101 or 111, 112, 201, and six hours chosen from any other advanced course with departmental approval, 1 hour chosen from 306, 395, or 396.
+Requirements for a minor in Geology: Geology 101 or 111, 112, 201; 1 hour chosen from 306, 395, or 396; and six additional hours of geology electives.